zedchance/scales/README.md

 ```

 ## Usage
-Scales objects take at least the `scale` parameter, which should be a list of notes.
+Scales objects take at least the `scale` parameter, which should be a list of notes (the first note is treated as the root).
 They can be drawn using the `draw` function, where `start` and `stop` are the range of frets to show (defaults to showing 15 frets if not specified).

 For example: